 If you have a cavity, how to prevent a root canal from happening

 The best way for me to tell you how I do this is to show you an actual case I treated recently in my office.
 From the first picture to the right you can clearly see that they tooth has a large cavity.
 Normally, this kind of decay would result in a root canal.

-I don’t like doing root canals, so I will go to extraordinary measures to avoid them.
+I don’t like doing root canals, do I will go to extrordinary measures to avoid them.
 When a root canal is recommended, I will often try to remove the decay and restore the tooth.
 This way the tooth has a fighting chance of recovering and remaining vital in the process.

-- Remove decay and cavities without exposing the nerve and blood supply of the tooth
+- Remove the decay or cavity without exposing the nerve and blood supply of the tooth in the process

-- Apply ozone at high enough concentration to kill the bacteria in the remaining tooth
+- Apply Ozone at high enough concentration to kill the remaining tooth in the remaining tooth proecting the root canal

 - Apply a specific type of water to hydrate the tubules and help the Ozone penetrate even deeper into the tooth